supervacuo/data-hack-day/README.rst

 Features
 ----------------------------------

-* Automatically import some metadata from YouTube videos by pasting in the video ID, thanks to the `python-gdata YouTube API`_.
+* Automatically import some metadata from YouTube videos and their comments by pasting in the video ID, thanks to the `python-gdata YouTube API`_.
 * Create "Media objects" corresponding to online news stories, either by manual entry or CSV upload.
 * Manage (edit and delete) "Media objects".